 I do notice that the skis I have these on (Revision Bodrum 179) do feel extra damp and lack pop.
 Without mounting the bindings onto another set of skis, I can’t yet say it’s the bindings fault, but that is a question I’ve got in the back of my mind.

-Since I do have both alpine and A/T boots, it sure would be nice to see KneeBindings with WTR sole compatibility.
+Since I do have both alpine and A/T boots, it sure would be nice to see KneeBindings with WTR sole compatibility (Thanks John for clarifying that these will work with the most common soles you’ll find today).
 And, they don’t have the sexiest look to them.
 Vanity aside, the extra bit of safety is worth it.

 - Added lateral release brings safety to a new level